gopaltnl/OtpAuthenticationsGoogleSignin/README.md

 ![example](https://user-images.githubusercontent.com/51777024/85912071-35061000-b847-11ea-86fb-3a27ac3c92a6.jpg)

-Steps to Implementation Of Application
+# Steps to Implementation Of Application

-* Step1
+* Starting a new project
-# Starting a new project
+We create a new project by clicking on Start a new Android Studio project from Welcome to Android Studio dialog box.